 10. Help them out and be there

-If you would like to know more about how your child can study a full time education online with My Online Schooling, then please get in touch by calling +44 800 031 4340 or contact us through our enquiry form, and we will give you a call at a time that suits you.
+If you would like to know more about how your child can study a full time education online with My Online Schooling, then please contact us through our enquiry form, and we will give you a call at a time that suits you.